Are you passionate about studying Engineering in Canada but do not know the best engineering schools in Canada to apply to?

 In McGill’s Engineering Faculty, nine undergraduate programs are offered, in addition to graduate degrees and diplomas in eight study areas.
 Research has a vital role in the Faculty, and students are advised to get hands-on experience with different summer programs and co-op placements.

 As one of the best engineering schools in Canada, UBC has the most significant percentage of international students.
 That is because the majority of students come from 162 countries worldwide.
-Twenty-one specialized programs at the undergraduate and graduate levels are allowed in the applied science faculty of this University.
+Considerably, twenty-one specialized programs at the undergraduate and graduate levels are allowed in the applied science faculty of this University.

-The University of British Columbia can be found in Vancouver, and it has a view that faces the sea with a beautiful park behind it.
-It was no doubt that UBC would come as top 6 in a survey, and it is ranked as number two with a combined ranking as number 51 in engineering globally.
+Notably, the University of British Columbia can be found in Vancouver, and it has a view that faces the sea with a beautiful park behind it.
+It was, no doubt that UBC would come as top 10 in a survey, and it is ranked as number two with a combined ranking as number 51 in engineering globally.

-Canada is one of the Universities in Canada that ranks exceptionally high in terms of its research output.
-It has about 73,000 students on record.
-It was founded in 1827 and was acknowledged as one of the leading institutions for learning, research, and innovation.
-The Applied Sciences and Engineering Faculty is large, having about 8,200 students enrolled in the graduate and undergraduate programs in 16 campuses across the province of Ontario.
+This is one of the Universities in Canada that ranks exceptionally high in terms of its research output.
+Going by that, it has about 73,000 students on record.
+More so, it came into existence in 1827 and took the floor as one of the leading institutions for learning, research, and innovation.
+In addition, the Applied Sciences and Engineering Faculty is large.
+That is, it has about 8,200 students in the graduate and undergraduate programs on 16 campuses across the province of Ontario.

-Undergraduates choose to go after a study program in one of eight core study areas, such as Electrical engineering, Industrial engineering, Mechanical Engineering, Chemical Engineering, Civil Engineering, Materials Engineering, Mineral Engineering, and Computer Engineering.
+Furthermore, undergraduates of the school choose to go after a study program in one of eight core study areas, such as Electrical engineering, Industrial engineering, Mechanical, Chemical, Civil, Materials, Mineral, and Computer Engineering.

 The Faculty of Applied Sciences and Engineering also offers aerospace Engineering, Biomedical Systems Engineering, and other unique specializations.
 Students choose ingenious concentrations in research and professional degrees at the graduate level and a joint program in Engineering Education, among others.

-Here we have them, the 10 Best Engineering schools in Canada, you can choose any of them.
-Canada is known for offering the best education.
+Here we have them, the 10 Best Engineering schools in Canada; you can choose any of them.
+Not to forget, Canada is notable for offering the best education.
 You can also take advantage of free tuition fees at universities in Canada.